 Many people are unsure whether taking collagen supplements works for their skin and overall health.
 Collagen supplements are generally safe because collagen is a natural component of the human body.
-However, while they appear to have certain advantages, such as wound healing, increased skin elasticity and hydration, and increased collagen density, further research is needed to assess their long-term benefits.
+However, while they appear to have certain advantages, such as wound healing, increased skin elasticity and hydration, and increased collagen density, further research is needed to assess their long-term benefits and effectiveness.
 Taking more than the suggested dosage may cause unwanted side effects.
 As a result, always consult your healthcare practitioner to discover which supplement (including dosage instruction) is appropriate for you.

 Frequently Asked Questions

 While you will not experience any side effects, you may again start experiencing dry skin, brittle bones, joint discomfort, and visible signs of aging after a few weeks.

 Consuming collagen supplements daily comes with a bunch of benefits.
 This includes increased skin elasticity, hydration, and collagen density (2).
 Consult your doctor to understand the benefits and risks of collagen supplements before you decide to take them.